CESNET/cloud-platforms-docs/content/docs/technical-reference/why-g2-cloud.md

 ---
 title: "Why we introduce new generation (G2) of the e-INFRA CZ OpenStack IaaS cloud"
 ---
----

-title: Why we introduce new generation (G2) of the e-INFRA CZ OpenStack IaaS cloud
-search:
-  exclude: false
----
 ## Reasons behind G2 introduction

 1. Difficult and time-consuming cloud upgrades.